Search sheldonbrown.com and sheldonbrown.org

 Karsten Stielow's site Karstilo.net covers many Sachs hubs from the 1960s onwards..
 The text is in German but there are many exploded drawings and photos.

-Walter Jakuba, Das Zweirad -- this site has ample information on Sachs hubs from the 1950s through 1990s.
+Walter Jakuba, Das Zweirad -- has ample information on Sachs hubs from the 1950s through 1990s.
 The site is in German but the clickable links in the column at the right side identify each hub by the model name and number.
 Most of the exploded drawings and parts lists are in both German and English.
 They are best viewed if you right click (in Windows; or use a similar command on the Mac) and select "Only This Frame".
 Das Zweirad sells a considerable selection of spare parts for Sachs and SRAM hubs.

 Jens Hansen's Scheunenfun (barn-find bike fun) site has information on many older Fichtel & Sachs hubs: exploded drawings, parts lists and step-by-step rebuilding instructions, with photos.
 The text is in German, but the drawings should make the rebuilding process clear enough.
 Hansen sells replacement parts for older hubs, too.